-In just five short years the Hever Castle Triathlon has swiftly established itself as an essential destination for British and international triathletes, garnering plaudits and mainstream media attention for its picture postcard venue, elite action, age-group choice and festival atmosphere.
+In just five short years the Hever Castle Triathlon has swiftly established itself as an essential destination for British and international triathletes and mainstream media attention for its picture postcard venue, elite action, age-group choice and festival atmosphere.
 Put simply, instant classic doesn’t do the Hever Castle Triathlon justice.

-With no fewer than 13 race choices on offer, over 5,500 triathletes ventured to Hever Castle in September 2013, with entries increasing again for the fifth running of the event in 2014.
-To cement the race’s title as the world’s largest children’s triathlon, 2,000 youth athletes are expected in September, up 30% from 2013.
-In 2013 the children’s race places sold out in August so places have been expanded this year by splitting the children’s races over two days (8-10 year olds on Saturday afternoon and 11-15 year olds on Sunday afternoon).
+With no fewer than 16 race choices on offer, over 6,500 triathletes ventured to Hever Castle in September 2014, with entries increasing again for the sixth running.
+To cement the race’s title as the world’s largest children’s triathlon, a whopping 1,800 youth athletes signed up for September, a 50% increase on entries from 2013.
+As in 2014, the children’s races will be split over two days (8-10 year olds on Saturday afternoon and 11-15 year olds on Sunday afternoon).

-The races will again commence with an open-water swim in the spectacular 38 acre Hever Castle Lake, transitioning into the undulating cycle that takes athletes around a 20km circuit through the High Weald of Kent, an Area of Outstanding Natural Beauty, with one lap for the Sprint and two laps for the Olympic-distance racers.
-The largely off-road run circumnavigates the estate and award-winning castle grounds before making the dash to the tree-lined finishing chute beside the lake.
+The races will again commence with an open-water swim in the spectacular 38 acre Hever Castle Lake, transitioning into the undulating cycle that takes athletes around a circuit through the High Weald of Kent, an Area of Outstanding Natural Beauty, and up to the stunning Ashdown forest for the longer distance races.
+The largely off-road run circumnavigates the estate and award-winning castle, grounds before making the dash to the tree-lined finishing chute beside the lake.